debkbanerji/minecraft-bedrock-server/README.md

 - **Server Name**: I don't think the server name you enter matters, so enter whatever you like here
 - **Server Address**: This depends on where you're connecting from, and whether or not you've linked your server to a domain
-  - If you're on the same network as your server, enter your server's ip address (the one you found with `ifconfig`) when setting up port forwarding
+  - If you're on the same network as your server, enter your server's local ip address (the one you found with `ifconfig`) when setting up port forwarding
   - If you're on a different network (this is likely the case for your friends) and you don't have a linked domain, then you'll need to enter your external ip address you found through Google (having a linked domain is recommended, but if you do not have one, please be very careful about who you give out your ip to)
   - If you're on a different network and you do have a linked domain, just enter the domain
 - **Port**: The port entered in `server-port` under the `server-properties` field of `config.json` (the default value for this is `19132`)